Tips for retired first-time pet owners

 Consider buying a small breed

-Older people that struggle with their mobility may prefer to adopt a small breed dog as they are easier to look after than the larger breeds.
+Older people that struggle with their mobility may prefer to adopt or buy a small breed dog as they are easier to look after than the larger breeds.

 Make some simple checks to ensure the pet is healthy